DelroyGayle/Biblia-Posters-PP5/README.md

 ### Colours

-Besides Bootstrap 4 colours of black and red, I have chosen TODO
+Besides Bootstrap 4 colours of *text-danger*, black and white, I have chosen to use #adffe4* for the Home Page;
+#adffe4 and its triadic colours xxx for the other pages.

 ### Typography